shisinbin/weather-dashboard/DEVELOPMENT.md

 So I want to document my thoughts and experiences when working on this app in a cohesive way so that I can come back to this app and understand how I did a lot of the stuff in it.
 I think some kind of blog post would be suitable.
 Or maybe just a separate md file, which I've now created.

-I'll deal with this later (it's not New Year's Even 2022).
+I'll deal with this later (it's now New Year's Eve 2022).

 ![screenshot of console output](img/ss1.png)